ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Automatic_trim_settings.md

 ## To adjust automatic trim settings...

-1Click the Object Properties icon and select the Connectors tab.
+1. Click the Object Properties icon and select the Connectors tab.

 ![connectors00024.png](assets/connectors00024.png)

-2In the Trim After panel, select a trim option:
+2. In the Trim After panel, select a trim option:

 | Option                                | Function                                                                                                                                                                                                        |
 | ------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |